Shelf Abuse is the personal blog of British writer, designer and occasional artist Carl Doherty.

-What started out in 2006 as a blog purely about comics has evolved over the years into a weekly piece on indie comics and/or self-publishing.
-Guest writers are always welcome, too, to vent their opinions on the current state of comics, share their favourite books or simply promote their work.
+Shelf Abuse (then called HolyCr4p.com) started in 2006 as a blog purely about superhero comics, and evolved over the years into regular pieces on indie comics and/or self-publishing.
+Guest writers have also occasionally contributed, venting their opinions on the current state of comics, sharing their favourite books or simply promoting their work.

-I first started Shelf Abuse (then called HolyCr4p.com) while working as a journalist and critic for numerous sites and publications that no longer exist.
+I first started Shelf Abuse while working as a journalist and critic for numerous sites and publications that no longer exist.
 I gradually moved back into web design and graphic design, occasionally illustration, and now write as a pastime.
 Here are a few of my recent accomplishments that I’m most proud of:

-- I participated in the judging panel for the 2017 Ghost City Comics Awards.
+• I participated in the judging panel for the 2017 Ghost City Comics Awards.

-- Other related contributions include articles for such comics-related publications as Multiverse Magazine and SF Signal.
+• Other related contributions include articles for such comics-related publications as Multiverse Magazine and SF Signal.

 Hang on… if you begin producing your own literature, won’t criticising other people’s work make you some kind of backstabbing, duplicitous bastard?